Zheng Kai

 Zheng Kai (郑恺 (鄭愷), born 17 April 1986), also known as Ryan Zheng, is a Chinese actor and television personality.
 He graduated from Shanghai Theatre Academy Performance Institute in 2008.
-During university, he was roommates with famous actors: Du Jiang (杜江), Chen He (陈赫) and Zhang Dianlun (张殿伦).
+During university, he was roommates with fellow actors Du Jiang, Chen He and Zhang Dianlun.
 After graduating, he signed with Huayi Brothers Media Corporation.
 Zheng is best known for being a cast member in the variety show Keep Running.
 He is also known for starring in films So Young, My Lucky Star, Personal Tailor and Ex-Files.
 On 21 May 2020, he announced his marriage with his wife, Vivi Miao.
 The couple have two children: a daughter (born October 2020) and a son (born June 2022).
 Zheng ranked 86th on Forbes China Celebrity 100 in 2015, 67th list in 2017, and 68th in 2019.